-INSTRUCTIONS FOR AFTER EGD
+INSTRUCTIONS FOR AFTER EGD/COLONOSCOPY

 - 1. You will be able to resume your usual diet today.
 We will offer you something to eat and drink before you leave. - 2.
 Do not drive, drink alcohol, operate machinery, make critical decisions, or do activities that require coordination or balance for the remainder of the day. - 3.
 Rest at home today.
 Light activity is permitted.
 Resume all your usual activities tomorrow.
 The medications you received may cause temporary forgetfulness so you may not remember what happens during the procedure or for a time afterwards. - 4.
-You may experience a sore throat for 24 to 48 hours.
-You may use throat lozenges or gargle with warm salt water to relieve the discomfort. - 5.
-Because air was put into your stomach during the procedure, you may experience some belching. - 6.
-YOU MAY RESUME YOUR USUAL MEDICATIONS. - If we want you to refrain from taking aspirin, ibuprofen, Plavix, Coumadin, etc., it will be indicated here.
+Because air was put into your stomach during the procedure, you may experience some belching. - 5.
+Because air was put into your colon during the procedure, expelling large amounts of air through your rectum is normal.
+If you experience the discomfort of gas, lie on your left side with a heating pad or hot water bottle on your stomach to relieve it. - 6.
+You may not have a normal bowel movement for 1-3 days because of the prep.
+Some people experience loose stools initially, some return to their normal routine, and some people do not have a bowel movement for 3 days.
+This is not considered abnormal. - 7.
+YOU MAY RESUME YOUR USUAL MEDICATIONS.
+If we want you to refrain from taking aspirin, ibuprofen, Plavix, Coumadin, etc., it will be indicated here.
 We will also tell you when you can resume these medications.
-IT IS OKAY TO TAKE TYLENOL. - 7.
-Call your doctor's office in 1 week for lab results if biopsies were taken.
+IT IS OKAY TO TAKE TYLENOL. - 8.
+Call your doctor's office in 1 week for lab results if biopsies were taken or polyp(s) removed.